 TPMS Service Tips for Auto Service Professionals

-In addition to technical challenges around TPMS sensor service, shops need to manage TPMS inventory, deal with parts proliferation, and provide training on TPMS service for their personnel.
+In addition to the technical challenges of TPMS sensor service, shops need to manage TPMS inventory, address part proliferation, and provide TPMS service training for their personnel.

-At Continental, we develop Tire Pressure Monitoring Systems for OEMs as well as replacement sensors and service parts for the automotive aftermarket.
-We want to help ensure that drivers can count on their TPMS systems to deliver the safety assurance that they were designed to provide.
+At AUMOVIO, we develop Tire Pressure Monitoring Systems for OEMs, as well as replacement sensors and service parts for the automotive aftermarket.
+We want to help ensure that drivers can count on their TPMS systems to deliver the safety assurance they were designed to provide.
 That’s why we offer these TPMS service tips and Frequently Asked Questions for auto service professionals.

 TPMS Relearn vs TPMS Programming

-Even among experienced service pros, there are still a lot of questions about TPMS service.
-One of the most common questions we hear is, “What is the difference between TPMS relearn and TPMS programming.”
+Even among experienced service pros, there are still many questions about TPMS service.
+One of the most common questions we hear is, “What is the difference between TPMS relearn and TPMS programming?”
 Here’s the answer:

 TPMS sensor programming is an extra TPMS service step